Balfour Declaration, 2 Nov. 1917

-The Declaration was a letter from British Foreign Minister Arthur Balfour, approved by the Cabinet and on behalf of the government, endorsing the establishment of a Jewish homeland in Palestine.
-It was given to Lord Edmund Rothschild, to bring to the Zionist Federation.
+The Balfour Declaration was a letter from British Foreign Minister Arthur James Lord Balfour, approved by the Cabinet and on behalf of the British government, endorsing the establishment of a Jewish homeland in Palestine.
+It was given to Lionel Walter Rothschild—who was the 2nd Lord Rothschild and an unofficial leader of the British Jewish community—to bring to the Zionist Federation.

 San Remo Resolution, 25 April 1920